 Also interesting that Palmer has the NDP share responsibility for current financial incentives to the oil and gas industry, although the opposition party was last elected 18½ years ago and, over time, Liberals broadened the subsidy program so that today, almost all exploration work earns credits.
 In fact, a source told me that the acceleration of the producer credit program was government’s response to industry concerns they had paid too much for drilling rights when the gas market was stronger.

-Here is a real and important message of Palmer’s column:
+Here is the important message of Palmer’s column:

-“But that glut also suggests this would be a risky time for the government to begin scaling back on incentives to develop and maintain production.
-In a continent awash in gas, companies would probably shift operations elsewhere.”
+…this would be a risky time for the government to begin scaling back on incentives to develop and maintain production.
+In a continent awash in gas, companies would probably shift operations elsewhere.

 That is the race-to-the-bottom argument of Extractivism that supposes government should expect little and even be prepared to pay multinational companies to come here, extract resources and export them to other places.